ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/FAQ/diagnosis.md

 ### [Question 1] Why can't my BetterScroll work?

 The problem basically lies in the **Height Calculation Error**.
 First of all, you must have a clear understanding of the scrolling principle of `BetterScroll`.
-For vertical scrolling, simply the height of the `wrapper` container is greater than the height of the `content` content, and the `transformY` is modified to achieve the purpose of scrolling.
+For vertical scrolling, simply the height of the `wrapper` container is greater than the height of the `content` content, and the `translateY` is modified to achieve the purpose of scrolling.
 The principle of horizontal scrolling is similar.
 Then the calculation **Scrollable Height** is the logic necessary for `BetterScroll`.
 The general logic  is:

   1. **Pictures with uncertain sizes**